kbowling74/PyBer_Analysis/README.md

 Pandas 1.4.2<br>

 ## <b>Results </b>
 The summary DataFrame shows information about fares and drivers based on city types.
-It was created in Jupyter Notebook using Python and Pandas for data cleaning, merging, and presentation. <br>
+It was created in Jupyter Notebook using Python and Pandas for data cleaning, merging, and presentation. <br><br>
 ![PyBer_Summary_DataFrame](https://user-images.githubusercontent.com/106560606/183260281-8321c11c-86c3-4adb-928c-9417e1a3e5e1.png) <br><br>

 - Individually the highest earning drivers are in rural areas with an average fare of $55.49 beating the urban driver average fare of $16.57 by nearly 200% and the suburban drivers average fare of $39.50 by roughly 40%.
 However, the total fares for rural cities being $4,327.93 is only 9% of the total fares for urban cities at $39,854.38.
 Suburban cities total fares of $19,356.33 are closer at 48% of total urban fares. <br><br>